 For rebellion is as the sin of witchcraft, and stubbornness is as iniquity (aven) and idolatry.
 Because thou hast rejected the word of the Lord, he hath also rejected thee from being king (1Samuel 15:23, HBFV).

-Found 79 times in the Hebrew, otsar (Strong's #H214) is usually translated as treasure or treasury.
+Found 79 times in 70 verses in the Old Testament's original language, the Hebrew otsar (Strong's #H214) is recorded the most in 1Chronicles (13 times) followed by Jeremiah (11) then 2Chronicles (10).
+It is usually translated as "treasure" or "treasury."
 It can refer either to that which is considered valuable or to the place where things that are valued are stored.
 King Solomon used this word to warn that ill-gotten gains are meaningless and even sometimes deadly.